dorkbox/Network/README.md

 - There are simple wrapper classes for:
   - Server
   - Client
-  - MultiCast Broadcast client and server discovery
+  * MultiCast Broadcast client and server discovery (WIP, this was updated for use with Aeron, which changes this)

 - Note: There is a maximum packet size for UDP, 508 bytes *to guarantee it's unfragmented*